agraef/midizap/README.md

 G5 XK_Alt_L/D "v" XK_Alt_L/U "x" RELEASE "q"
 ~~~

-Any keycode can be followed by an optional `/D`, `/U`, or `/H` flag, indicating that the key is just going down (without being released), going up, or going down and being held until the "off" event is received.

-So, in general, modifier key codes will be followed by `/D`, and precede the keycodes they are intended to modify.
-If a sequence requires different sets of modifiers for different keycodes, `/U` can be used to release a modifier that was previously pressed with `/D`.

-One major pitfall for beginners is that character strings in double quotes are just a shorthand for the corresponding X key codes (ignoring case).
+One major pitfall for beginners is that character strings in double quotes are just a shorthand for the corresponding X key codes, ignoring case.
 Thus, e.g., `"abc"` actually denotes the keysym sequence `XK_a XK_b XK_c`, as does `"ABC"`.
-So in either case the lowercase string `abc` will be output, which probably isn't what you want if you write `"ABC"`.
-But to output uppercase letters, it is necessary to explicitly add one of the shift modifiers to the output sequence, e.g.: `XK_Shift_L/D "abc"`.
+So in either case the *lowercase* string `abc` will be output.
+To output uppercase letters, it is always necessary to add one of the shift modifiers to the output sequence.
+E.g., `XK_Shift_L/D "abc"` will output `ABC` in uppercase.

-Keyboard and mouse translations are handled differently depending on the input mode (cf. *Key and Data Input* above).
-In key mode, they translate to separate press and release sequences.
+Translations are handled differently depending on the input mode (cf. *Key and Data Input* above).
+In *key mode*, they translate to separate press and release sequences.
 At the end of the press sequence, all down keys marked by `/D` will be released, and the last key not marked by `/D`, `/U`, or `/H` will remain pressed.
 The release sequence will begin by releasing the last held key.
 If keys are to be pressed as part of the release sequence, then any keys marked with `/D` will be repressed before continuing the sequence.
 Keycodes marked with `/H` remain held between the press and release sequences.

-Data mode is handled differently.
+*Data mode* is handled differently.
 Instead of providing separate press and release sequences, the output of such translations is executed whenever the message value increases or decreases, respectively.
 At the end of such sequences, all down keys will be released.

-For instance, the following translations output the letter `"a"` whenever the volume controller (`CC7`) is increased, and the letter `"b"` if it is decreased.
+For instance, the following translations move the cursor left or right whenever the volume controller (`CC7`) decreases and increases, respectively.
 Also, the number of times one of these keys is output corresponds to the actual change in the value.
-(Thus, if in the example `CC7` increases by 4, say, `"a"` will be output 4 times.)
+Thus, if in the example `CC7` increases by 4, say, the program will press (and release) `XK_Right` four times, moving the cursor 4 positions to the right.

 ~~~
-CC7+ "a"
-CC7- "b"
+CC7- XK_Left
+CC7+ XK_Right
 ~~~

 Incremental `CC` messages are treated in an analogous fashion, but in this case the increment or decrement is determined directly by the input message.
 One example for this type of controller is the jog wheel on the Mackie MCU, which can be processed as follows (using `<` and `>` in lieu of `-` and `+` as the suffix of the `CC` message):